Physical Spirituality

 An architective deity could only be regarded as a deity by its subordinates.
 It would not be regarded as a spirit or deity by a peer or superior in its hierarchy or anything outside its hierarchy: to them it would be a venerator or mundane.

 Should a hierarchical deity aggregate with another to create a new object, that emergent object could be a deity too if it were considered sentient.
 Hierarchical deities may thus be tiered in hierarchical levels where the deities at one level regard higher ranked objects as deities, regard peer objects as mundane and regard lower level objects as venerators.
+Since architective fields of expression emerge with their rank in an architecture, the fields of expression available to an architective deity would depend on its rank.

 Our Deities and Us

-Our connective deities would have no hierarchical authority over us.
-Their and our own connective influences would all be fully expressed and interfere proportionally.
-We could contribute to a successful expression of their influence by limiting our own connective influence or ensuring that our own influences harmonize with theirs.
-Limiting any architective expressions on our part that constrained their expressions would also increase the significance of their apprehensive effects.
+We could contribute to a successful expression of a holistic deity by limiting our own connective interactions or ensuring that our own expressions harmonize with its.
+Limiting any architective expressions on our part that constrained its expressions would also increase its apprehensive influence.

-Connective deities could not be embodied as human beings since humans are architective functional objects.
+Our connective deities could not be embodied as human beings since humans are architective functional objects.
 Architective deities could be embodied as human beings but only to non-human venerators - as humans to other humans they would be peers in interaction.
 Our architective deities could be socially represented by human beings to other human beings as offices in an institution, in which case the person holding the office would represent the deity to us but would not be an embodiment of the deity.
-So our deities, whether holistic, hierarchical or processional, could not be embodied as people.
+So our deities, whether holistic, systemic, hierarchical or processional, could not be embodied as people.

 A connective deity could not talk to us directly using a language such as English (or any other human language) for it has no speech or writing organs (since these employ architective devices).
 As well, a connective deity would have difficulty constructing meaning by architectively composing words into a sentence, and its communications could have no architective serial meaning.
 Architective deities could conceivably be embodied as super-human organisms having speech organs of their own but they would more likely be hierarchical or processional deities communicating with us through the speech organs and pens of their office bearers or of the humans they have organized to do so.

 Being architective wholes, hierarchical deities would emerge from their lower levels.
 Our social hierarchical deities would emerge from us as their constituent objects.
-They in turn would control us and organize our serial meaning.
+They in turn would control us and organize our narratives.
 Thus the deities of many of our religions could be understood as having emerged from our own religious activities.
 Were it not for the human activities by which a hierarchical deity is venerated that deity would not exist - no venerators would mean no deity.
 The religion is the deity, as it were.

 Our religions and their deities are not the only hierarchical deities to have emerged from us - hierarchical deities emerge from our political and economic activities as well.
 Our social hierarchical deities are the self-sustaining institutions we as their members create, and their sentience is reflected in our activities as their members, where these activities would have been different or organized differently in the absence of our membership of their institution.

-Our architective deities would organize our serial meaning around their own existential angst.
+Our architective deities would organize our narratives around their own existential angst.
 We might experience a depression or sense of existential insecurity not justified by our immediately perceivable circumstances, and suffer contests and social frictions organized for the deity's existential security rather than for our own.
 A processional deity, being relatively invulnerable and suffering no immediate existential threat, could well organize contests and social frictions among its lower echelons simply as an amusement.

-An architective deity would have an expectation of obedience from its venerators and if it was insecure would demand not only obedience, but symbolic demonstrations of submission, perhaps even worship.
+An architective deity would have an expectation of obedience from its venerators and if it was insecure would demand not only obedience but symbolic demonstrations of submission, perhaps even worship.
 Failure to deliver these may invoke acts of vengeance from the deity, to whatever degree of control and organization it can muster.
 Demonstrations of submission would likely occur through the regular performance of appeasing rituals.

 Obedience, worship, ritual and sacrifice would be meaningless to a connective deity.

-Preferences of the Deities
+Preferences of Deities

 Conscious deities may have preferences and express themselves with the intention of serving their preferences.